Editor’s note: This blog post was last updated on by

 One of the most exciting things you can do during your cruise is to pay a visit to the casino for a little action at the tables.

 The casinos on most cruise ships are a little more laid back than their land-based counterparts, but they still offer plenty of excitement and the chance to win big.
-Beginners and high rollers are made to feel equally welcome with complementary lessons available to help you brush up on your skills.
+Beginners and high rollers are made to feel equally welcome with complimentary lessons available to help you brush up on your skills.
 Many ships run tournaments as well, giving you the chance to compete in your favourite games against your fellow cruisers.

 Here is our pick of the best casinos at sea with a taste of what they have to offer new players and more seasoned gamblers: